 Secondly, they defined what’s now known as the PageRank algorithm: a way to count and qualify the number of links on a page in an effort to determine the website’s importance.
 (The logic being that the more links and backlinks a website has, the more important it likely is.)
 This thinking helped the two create the most advanced search engine the world had seen thus far.

-In constructing BackRub, Page and Brin filled filled both of their rooms with computer equipment.
+In constructing BackRub, Page and Brin filled both of their rooms with computer equipment.
 Their project was so powerful, it actually began interfering with Stanford’s entire computing infrastructure.
 Taking any and every spare computer part available, the two assembled a search engine strong enough to handle multiple searches by multiple searchers at once.
-By 1996, BackRub — still rooted on Stanford’s computing infrastructure — was ready for public Internet use.
+By 1996, BackRub — still rooted in Stanford’s computing infrastructure — was ready for public Internet use.
 By 1998, BackRub saw 10,000 searches a day.

 By the fall of 1998, it was clear that BackRub’s true potential was outgrowing BackRub’s actual capabilities.
 As a result, Larry Page and Sergey Brin took their search engine to the next level.
-It was then that they incorporated incorporated Google, Inc. Page named himself CEO, while Brin was named president of the newfound company.
+It was then that they incorporated Google, Inc. Page named himself CEO, while Brin was named president of the newfound company.
 The goal of Google was to go far beyond the limits of Stanford’s infrastructure.
 They wanted to go global, hoping to organize the entire planet’s online information and make it both useful and accessible for all.
 With $1 million and a dream, they headed to Mountain View.

-The following year, at the pressure of much-needed investors, Page stepped down from his position as CEO to allow a more experienced person to steer Google in the right direction.
+The following year, under the pressure of much-needed investors, Page stepped down from his position as CEO to allow a more experienced person to steer Google in the right direction.
 He obliged, and Novell CEO Eric Schmidt took his place.
 Page then became President of Products.
 The move proved to be the right one, as Schmidt led Google through an era of profound growth and massive expansion.
 Even with Schmidt in his former spot, Page was still viewed as the boss to Google employees.
 He gave final approval on almost everything, including the decision to go public in 2004.
 Page was now a billionaire.

 Alphabet